ZbynekStebnicky/Vision-Metrics/README.md

 - Clear Measurements: Resets all current measurements.

 ## Updates
+We are actively working on improving Vision Metrics based on user feedback.
 - This script is still in progress and the latest version (can be unstable) is this:
   ```bash
   VisionMetrics_alpha.py
   ```
+Stay tuned for more features and refinements!